Effingham Gas Station Case: Chronology

 On February 2, the abutters file a Motion to Rehear the ZBA’s January 3 hearing, saying it was “replete with deficiencies.”
 The story is here.

-Also on February 2, the Planning Board votes unanimously to recommend that voters approve changes to the ordinance as to who is supposed to review SPCC Plans.
+Also on February 2, the Planning Board votes unanimously to recommend that voters approve changes to the ordinance in regard to who is required to review SPCC Plans.

 Effingham officials on February 12 say the document verbally entered into the ZBA’s January 3 hearing deliberations by Select Board member Chris Seamans cannot be found and apparently does not exist.